bsmirnov12/ETL-Project/README.md

 Extracted string from web pages were transformed based on the semantics of data.
 For example, the price information is typically represented on a web page as a string in a form ``$15,960.00``, however, in the database it should be interpreted as integer in a form ``15960``.
-Such kind of tranformations were performed on site by site basis, based on peculiarities of a given web site.
+Such kind of tranformations were performed on individual basis, based on peculiarities of a given web site.
 Other fields that were subject to similar interpretations: number of seats, number of cylinders, engine displacement.

-Some effort was made to clean up textual description filed, that contained a lot of advertisement related information, that would be completely useless in business application.
+Some effort was made to clean up textual description field, that contained a lot of advertisement related information, that would be completely useless in business application.